 2. A lender must give the owner notice that it intends to hold a foreclosure sale.
 Once that notice is made, bankruptcy will not stop the clock on the notice.
 Let’s say you receive a document that informs you that the bank will hold a foreclosure sale in three months.
 Your file for bankruptcy a month later.
 You will only have the remaining time on that notice (two months) before the lender can file for a motion to lift the automatic stay.
 If they succeed in getting the motion approved, your sale will likely go forward on schedule.

-If you are facing foreclosure or in over your head financially, speak to an experience Cherry Hill, NJ bankruptcy lawyer who can explain your options and protect your families’ interests.
-Joel R. Spivack, Esq. has been helping families for more than 20 years.
-Contact him today for a free consultation about your situation.
+If you are facing foreclosure or in over your head financially, speak to an experienced Cherry Hill, NJ bankruptcy lawyer who can explain your options and protect your families’ interests.
+Attorney Joel R. Spivack has been helping families for more than 25 years.
+Contact him today for a consultation about your specific situation.